idelsink/yad2ogg/README.md

 sudo apt-get install ffmpeg
 ```

-### For Debian 8
+### When ffmpeg is not available

-`ffmpeg` is not available by default.
+If `ffmpeg` is not available by default and `avconv` is available,
-This can be fixed by either installing `ffmpeg` from another repo
-or to build it from source.
-Another option is to install `avconv`(libav) and use `avconv` as default.

-Use the following command:
+The following can be used:

 ```sh
 -C 'avconv'